The Cluster Completeness Correction Calculator (C-4): A Neural-Network framework and pilot application to the LEGUS Survey of NGC 628: Results

 For our first comparison we divide the test data set into uniformly-spaced bins by one variable of interest -- log mass, log age, or magnitude in one of the available photometric filters -- and compare the arithmetic mean value of $p_\mathrm{true}$ for clusters in that bin to the mean of the neural network-predicted values $\widehat{p}_\mathrm{phys}$ and $\widehat{p}_\mathrm{phot}$.
 For log mass and log age we use 35 uniformly-spaced bins, while for photometric magnitude we use 60 uniformly-spaced bins.
 The test set spans the full physical parameter space, covering cluster masses from $10^{2}$ to $10^{7}\,{\rm M}_\odot$ and ages from $10^{5}$ to $10^{10}\,{\rm yr}$, and the full range of photometric magnitudes from $\approx 16 - 30$, ensuring that the evaluation is not restricted to a limited region of parameter space.
 We omit bins containing fewer than 80 clusters from our plots to ensure that we are not biased by small $N$ statistics.
 We show the results for bins in age (\autoref{fig:validation_agebin}), mass (\autoref{fig:validation_massbin}), and photometric magnitude across all the five available filters (\autoref{fig:validation_magnitudes}).
 In each case, black points denote the mean $p_\mathrm{true}$, while blue and orange points show the corresponding means of $\widehat{p}_\mathrm{phys}$ and $\widehat{p}_\mathrm{phot}$.

 Overall, both the physical and photometric networks show good agreement with the true completeness across the full range of masses, ages, and magnitudes.
 The networks recover not only the mean trend, but also sharp features -- for example a sharp drop in completeness at $\approx 10^{7.6}\,{\rm yr}$ in the age-binned comparison (\autoref{fig:validation_agebin}), and the sawtooth structure at intermediate F814W magnitude (bottom panel of \autoref{fig:validation_magnitudes}).
 Notably, the physical neural network achieves performance comparable to the photometric network despite relying only on physical parameters without direct access to photometric observables -- which are the quantities that more directly determine whether a cluster is recoverable or not.
 This indicates that the model successfully captures the underlying mapping between physical and photometric representations of cluster properties, and preserves sufficient structure to define a well-constrained decision boundary in completeness space without direct access to photometry.
 Indeed, the only noticeable systematic difference between the predictions of the physical and photometric networks occurs for young and low-mass clusters, where incomplete sampling of the IMF introduces non-deterministic mappings between cluster physical and photometric properties, and thus this mapping is hardest to learn -- but even in this regime the differences are small.
+We explore the performance of our neural network in the this regime further in \autoref{ssec:quantitative_comparison}.